 10-31-1876 – 02-02-1972 Natalie Clifford Barney – Born in Dayton, Ohio.
 She was an American playwright, poet and novelist who lived as an expatriate in Paris.
 Barney’s salon was held at her home in Paris for more than 60 years and brought together writers and artists from around the world.
 She worked to promote writing by women.
 She was an out lesbian and began publishing love poems to women under her own name as early as 1900.
 She had many affairs that included a 50 year relationship with artist Romain Brooks.

 10-31-1883 – 06-08-1956 Marie Laurencin – Born in Paris, France.
 She was a French painter and printmaker.
-As a member of the Cubists artists, she was an important figure in the Parisian avant-garde as a member of the Cubists associated with the Section d’Or.
-Laurencin is known as one of the few Female Cubist painters.
+As a member of the Cubists artists, she was an important figure in the Parisian avant-garde.
+Laurencin is known as one of the few female Cubist painters.
 She became romantically involved with the poet Guillaume Apolinaire and knew many of those that attended the salon of the American expatriate and famous lesbian writer Natalie Clifford Barney.
 She had affairs with both men and women.

 10-31-1885 – 04-??-1975 Clara Sipprell – Born in Tillsonburg, Ontario, Canada.
 She was a Canadian-born, early photographer who lived most of her life in the United States.
 Sipprell was well known for her pictorial landscapes and for her portraits of many famous actors, artists, writers, and scientist.
 Her portraits included Pearl S. Buck, Albert Einstein, Robert Frost, Langston Hughes, Maxfield Parrish, and Eleanor Roosevelt.
 In 1937 she moved from New York to Manchester, Vermont.
 There she met Phyllis Fenner (1899-1982), a writer, librarian, and anthologist for children’s books.
 The two women lived together for thirty-eights years until the death of Sipprell in 1975.